Documentation forNetwork Performance Monitor

 1. Remove the node from monitoring.
 See Delete devices from monitoring.

 2. Re-add the node and select Orchestrator: API as the polling method.
-See Add new SD-WAN devices for monitoring in Hybrid Cloud Observability.
+See Add SD-WAN devices to SolarWinds Observability Self-Hosted.

-When you enable SD-WAN polling for an Aruba EdgeConnect orchestrator node and click it, the SD-WAN Orchestrator Summary page opens.
+When you enable SD-WAN polling for an HPE Aruba Networking EdgeConnect SD-WAN orchestrator node and click it, the SD-WAN Orchestrator Summary page opens.

 By default, it includes widgets you can use to manage the device, view the device details, active alerts, latest events, or AppStack for the device.